 Is your photography business full time or part time?

-There are plenty of amazing photographers who don't run their photography business full time and that doesn't mean that you're any less important to them.
+There are plenty of amazing photographers who don't run their photography business full time, and they are still 100% dedicated to giving you an amazing experience.

 What type of equipment do you use?

 If you have a photography background, by all means ask about this if it matters to you.
 But if you don't know a SB700 from a 50mm 1.4, just trust that other questions you ask will determine if you're dealing with a true professional or not.

 What is your style?

 The problem with this question is that photographers have to use buzz words to describe their style - traditional, modern, photojournalistic, candid, lifestyle, formal, casual, flash, natural light, romantic, whimsical, bold, moody, etc. Some of these words mean completely different things to different people.
 And not everyone can look at an outdoor portrait taken with flash and distinguish that flash was used.
 Instead of asking the photographer to describe their style, I recommend taking time to dig through the photographer's portfolio first.
 Then you can ask more specific questions about photos you saw.

 Have you shot at my venue?

 This was a question I saw recommended a lot when I was planning my wedding.
 But there are dozens of wedding venues in every town, and you don't want to cross out an amazing photographer just because they haven't done a wedding at your venue.
 Instead, ask to see a wedding similar to yours: an outdoor wedding with an outdoor reception under string lights, for example.

 Do I get the RAW files or the copyright for the images?